Businesses looted, pair of fires started on Capitol Hill, Seattle police say

 A group of about 150 people broke windows, looted businesses and started a pair of fires on Capitol Hill Wednesday night, according to Seattle police.

 The group gathered at Cal Anderson Park around 9 p.m. and proceeded to wander around the neighborhood.
-Some members of the group broke away and shattered windows at a business in the 1400 block of East Olive Way and started a fire inside, police said.
+Some members of the group broke away and shattered windows at a business in the 1400 block of East Olive Way and started a fire inside, which Seattle firefighters extinguished, police said.

+At an Uncle Ike’s location on Capitol Hill, windows were broken and the word “GENTRIFIER” was scrawled on the front of the building.

-The group then smashed windows and broke into another business in the 1500 block of 11th Avenue, police said.
-They took merchandise from the business, placed it in the middle of the street and lit it on fire, according to police.
+The group then smashed windows and broke into another business, Rove Vintage, in the 1500 block of 11th Avenue, police said.
+They took merchandise from the business, placed it in the middle of the street and lit it on fire, according to police and a live video stream from the scene.

+City and state business records show Rove Vintage is owned by the wife of one of the Seattle police officers who fatally shot Charleena Lyles, a pregnant Black woman, in 2017.

-Additional windows were broken at a business at Broadway and Madison Street and the business was looted, police said.
+Additional windows were broken Wednesday night at a business at Broadway and Madison Street, and the business was looted, police said.

 Two banks were also damaged near Summit Avenue and Madison, police said.

-Police said there were no arrests.
+Police said they made no arrests.

 The violence comes nights after windows were broken and Seattle police officers injured during a downtown protest Sunday.